DANIEL ARTHUR LAPRES

 Instead, EU Trade Commissioner, Mr. Pascal Lamy, proclaimed from the outset his 80% satisfaction with the US agreement.
 After completion of the negotiations, he concluded that more than 80% of the EU's objectives for improvement had been obtained.

-The non-discrimination principles of the General Agreement on Tariffs and Trade of 1947 as updated in 1994 (most favored national and national treatment) require that any fresh concession obtained beyond those negotiated by the United States should benefit all other WTO members in the same extent.[2]
+The non-discrimination principles of the GATT (most favored national and national treatment) require that any fresh concession obtained beyond those negotiated by the United States should benefit all other WTO members in the same extent.
 In addition, under the terms of each agreement, some gains will enter into effect immediately, and both agreements reaffirm the grand-fathering principle.

 In such circumstances, a comparison of the results of the two sets of negotiations may reveal opportunities for firms to achieve competitive advantages.